Skip to content ↓

 Enrichment

-In the Science Department, learning does not stop when students leave the classroom, and we provide a multitude of extra activities for interested students to get involved with.
-We believe that it is vital that student enthusiasm is fuelled, and that some of the best learning happens outside of the classroom when students are passionate about the subjects they are studying.
+In the Science Department, learning does not stop when pupils leave the classroom, and we provide a multitude of extra activities for interested pupils to get involved with.
+We believe that it is vital that pupil enthusiasm is fuelled, and that some of the best learning happens outside of the classroom when pupils are passionate about the subjects they are studying.

 In addition to subject-specific activities and events, the department facilitates an ever-evolving programme of activities designed to inspire and enthuse.
 Recent examples of these include: